 A famous man once said, “Write it on your heart that every day is the best day in the year.”
 While we agree with Ralph Waldo Emerson, we also would like to think that there’s something extra magical in the air on December 31st.
 There’s nothing like celebrating the past year; reminiscing on new accomplishments, relationships, achievements, while at the same time waving goodbye to the bad things we experienced.
 As we all turn towards the future with hopeful hearts, motivations and resolutions, remember to enjoy the present!
-That means finding something memorable to do when the ball drops, and we’ve got a few ideas.
+That means finding something memorable to do when the ball drops to signal a New Year, and we’ve got a few ideas.

 It’s going to be freezing…